Do I need a Permit?

 - Your permit provides you with professionals who review your plans to ensure that work will meet ABC before the project is started, saving you both time and money.
 Further, those professionals are available throughout the project to provide you with ABC advice.

 - Your Insurance requires them!
-Work completed without a permit may result in your insurance company not honoring your policy or denying a specific claim.
+Work compleated without a permit may result in your insurance company not honouring your policy or denying a specific claim.

 - Are you planning on selling?
 Your realtor or buyer may require that you provide them with a copy of all the permits associated with your property.
 Failure to produce these permits may delay the process of selling your home until they can be obtained.